networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/quickstart.md

 Following many completed tests, the output for running API A should be:
 ```
+Http Server started on ip:0.0.0.0 Port:7441
 Https Server started on ip:0.0.0.0 Port:7441
 ```
-Run this three more times for APIs B, C, and D. The output, excluding port numbers, should be the same.
+Run this three more times for APIs B, C, and D. Do not forget to <span style="color:green">"*Add As Maven Project*"</span> for the remaining APIs.
+The output, excluding port numbers, should be the same.

 >If you come across an error when initializing a port, visit your *server.yml* file in each directory (A, B, C, and D) and change the *Httpsport" number to a unique port currently not in use.
 >Note: each API must have a separate port number.